What is Autoimmune Hepatitis?

 - Hospitalization notes and surgery notes

-An experienced disability attorney can help you gather the necessary medical information needed for your claim.
-They can help you track your deadlines (which are very strict), gather evidence such as medical statements/opinions from your doctors, and communicate with the insurance company for you.
+If you need help with your disability claim, an experienced lawyer specializing in disability cases can assist you in gathering the medical information necessary to support your claim.
+They can also help you stay on top of strict deadlines, gather additional evidence such as medical source statements or opinion letters from your doctors, and communicate with the insurance company on your behalf.